shayanfarahvash/CAL_works/README.md

-Overview
+Overview:

-The Jupyter notebook named Prac%cal_Applica%on_1 can be used to gain insight about acceptance rate of a food coupon when it is oﬀered to a driver of a vehicle in use.
+The Jupyter notebook named Practical_Application_1 can be used to gain insight about acceptance rate of a food coupon when it is oﬀered to a driver of a vehicle in use.

-Data
+Data:

 This data is from the UCI Machine Learning Repository and was collected via a survey on Amazon Mechanical Turk.

-Findings Summary
+Findings Summary:

 Roughly 56.9% of coupon oEerings were accepted, but depending on the type of coupon, the acceptance rates were widely diEerent with Carry out & Take away being the most popular and Bar coupon being the least.